García’s homer in 10th gives Rangers 7-5 win over Astros

 The 25-year-old’s debut was inside year-old Globe Life Field, the $1.2 billion retractable roof stadium with a view through the huge windows above left field of what’s now a football venue.

-A lanky right-hander with a herky-jerky windup and high leg kick, Ivey retired the first seven Texas batters before Holt’s solo homer got Texas even at 1.
+A lanky right-hander with a herky-jerky windup and high leg kick, Ivey retired the first seven Texas batters before Holt’s solo homer — his first for the Rangers — got Texas even at 1.
+Ivey’s first career strikeout ended the second of two perfect innings, prompting a fist-shaking celebration from his bearded and burly dad.

+“I’m proud he got to see that,” Ivey said.
+“My parents, my family they made so many sacrifices along the way.
+To get to go out there close to home, for them to see that, is really special to me.”

-García had a tiebreaking two-run double in the fourth, and Nate Lowe added an RBI single in the fifth right after Ivey came out.
+García had a tiebreaking, two-run double in the fourth, and Nate Lowe added an RBI single in the fifth right after Ivey came out.

 Ivey, who pitched at Texas A&M as a freshman before going to junior college and getting drafted by the Astros in the third round in 2017, allowed six hits and four runs in 4 2/3 innings with a walk and three strikeouts.